EasyAbp/Abp.AspNetCoreRateLimit/README.md

-# Abp.UsingLimiter
+# Abp.AspNetCoreRateLimit

 An Abp module helps you control how often your service is used.

 # Getting Started

-1.Download and Install the latest `Abp.UsingLimiter` from NuGet or via CLI:
+1.Download and Install the latest `Abp.AspNetCoreRateLimit` from NuGet or via CLI:

 ```
 PM> Install-Package EasyAbp.Abp.AspNetCoreRateLimit